 BOTOX® Cosmetic (onabotulinumtoxinA) is indicated in adult patients for the temporary improvement in the appearance of:

-Cosmetic (onabotulinumtoxinA) for injection is indicated for the temporary improvement in the appearance of moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity in adult patients.
+- Moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity

-Cosmetic is indicated for the temporary improvement in the appearance of moderate to severe lateral canthal lines associated with orbicularis oculi activity in adult patients.
+- Moderate to severe lateral canthal lines associated with orbicularis oculi activity

 WARNING: DISTANT SPREAD OF TOXIN EFFECT